aimclub/FEDOT/docs/source/introduction/fedot_features/pipeline_building.rst

 Pipeline building
 -----------------

-By default FEDOT uses genetic algorithm to build pipelines, but you are free to use any other approach, for example, bayesian optimization or even random search.
+FEDOT uses open-source library named `GOLEM <https://github.com/aimclub/GOLEM#graph-optimization-and-learning-by-evolutionary-methods>`_ for optimization and learning of graph-based pipelines with meta-heuristic methods.

+The library is potentially applicable to any graph-based optimization problem with clearly defined fitness function on it.

+Sure enough, you may use your own custom optimization algorithms, see :doc:`/advanced/automated_pipelines_design`.